rendzina/BigDataAndVisualisation/Python/README.md

    - Verify your MongoDB installation

 2. **CSV File Not Found**
+   - Download the CSV file from the [UK Government Data Portal](https://www.data.gov.uk/dataset/d461bbc1-eb51-4852-8a9a-45dbf28aa230/noise-exposure-data-round-3)
+   - Create a `data/` directory in the `Python/` folder
-   - Ensure the `data/noise_mapping_round_3.csv` file exists
+   - Place the downloaded file as `noise_mapping_round_3.csv` in the `data/` directory
-   - Check the file path is correct
+   - Verify the file path is correct

 3. **Virtual Environment Issues**
    - Make sure the virtual environment is activated